jessekerch/ruby_intro/README.md

-# launchschool_may_22
+# Intro to Ruby programming
-Launchschool exercises Ruby May 22
+Exercises from Intro to Ruby, May 22

 Jesse Kercheval
 jesse.kercheval@gmail.com